sanderorav/eepiline-projekt/README.md

 * Enjoy the game.

 ### How to play 🎮
+You are controlling Mario.
+Try to collect as many coins as possible and avoid enemies.

 #### Items
 * Coins - add 1 point to your score.
 * Stars - add 5 points to your score.